jro31/jethro-codes/_articles/projects/meals-of-change.md

 Having worked with Rails for three years at this point, my Rails stack was far more established:

-PostgreSQL database, RSpec for testing, Pundit for authorization (I'll go into authentication later).
+PostgreSQL database, RSpec for testing, Pundit for authorization (I'll go into authentication below).

 ## Build process